 The Market Risk Management Group (MRMG), which is an independent function reports to the Head - RMG.
-MRMG exercises independent control over the process of market risk management and recommends changes in policies and methodologies for measuring market risk.
+MRMG exercises independent control over the process of market risk management and recommends changes in risk policies, controls, processes and methodologies for quantifying and assessing market risk.
 There is clear functional separation of:

-- · Trading i.e. front office; and - Monitoring, control, settlements and accounting i.e. Treasury Middle Office Group (TMOG).
+- Trading i.e. front office; and - Monitoring, control, settlements and accounting i.e. Treasury Control and Services Group (TCSG)